Project 0: Introduction

 Questions and Tasks

 This section lists the questions and tasks that need to be completed for the project.
-Your work on the project must be compiled into a report, pushed to GitHub and a URL submitted in Canvas by the weekend following the last day of material for the project.
+Your work on the project must be compiled into a report, rendered to a HTML file and uploaded in Canvas.

 Submission: